kaiserkeenmon/WPModernPlugin/README.md

 </p>

 <h1 align="center" style="background-color:black; color: white; padding-bottom: 20px; margin-top:0;">
-  WPPluginModernizer <i>Starter</i>
+  WPPluginModernizer
 </h1>

 <div align="center">
 A WordPress plugin designed to modernize plugin development, inspired by the best practices of modern PHP architecture seen in frameworks like Magento, Laravel, and Symfony.
-This starter aims to revolutionize your development process, incorporating features such as PSR-4 autoloading, dependency injection, code scaffolding, and more.
+This plugin aims to revolutionize your development process, incorporating features such as PSR-4 autoloading, dependency injection, code scaffolding, and more.
 </div>